brainboxdotcc/DPP/docpages/INDEX.md

 ## How much RAM does this library use?
 In production on TriviaBot, the bot takes approximately 2gb of ram to run 18 separate processes (this is approximately **140mb** per process) on a production bot with 11 million users and 111,000 guilds.
 Each process takes under 1% CPU.
 This is less than a quarter of the memory of a similar C++ Discord library, **Aegis.cpp** (version 2).

+For a very small bot, you can get the memory usage as low as **6 megabytes** on a Raspberry Pi.

 ## How do I use this library in Windows?
 The easiest way is to download the precompiled latest release from our github releases, and take the dlls, .lib file, and header files (`bin`, `lib` and `include` directories), put them in a place on your hard disk where you know where they are.
 Go into visual studio project settings in a new project, and point the project directories (notably the library directories and and include directories) at the correct locations.
 Add the `include` folder you extracted to your include directories, and add  `dpp.lib` to your library directories.
 Ensure the project is set to C++17 standard in the settings.
 You should then be able to compile example programs within that project.
 When you run the program you have compiled you must ensure that all the dll files from the `bin` directory exist in the same directory as your executable.